Sample Changer Manual

 (Table of Contents)

-The Sample Changer (SC) User Interface (GUI) and its attendant Device Server both run on PCs situated inside the experimental hutches of the beam-lines.
-Both Device Server and GUI must be running on these PCs in order to be able to control the sample changer remotely (i.e via MxCuBe).
-When MxCuBe is used to control a SC remotely the SC GUI should be locked.
+The Sample Changer (SC) User Interface (GUI) run on PCs situated inside the experimental hutches of the beam-lines.
+The SC GUI must be running on these PCs in order to be able to control the sample changer remotely (i.e via mxCuBE).
 The computer screens in the experimental hutch link via a KVM box (next to the screen) to 2 computers :

 Local mini-diffractometer control PC : KVM port 1, for minidiff control